-If we lose the services of members of our senior management team, then our financial condition and operating results would be harmed.
+If we lose the services of members of our senior management team, then our financial condition and operating results could be harmed.

 We depend on the continued services of our Chairman and Chief Executive Officer, Michael O. Johnson, and our current senior management team as they work closely with the senior distributor leadership to create an environment of inspiration, motivation and entrepreneurial business success.
-Although we have entered into employment agreements with certain members of our senior management team, and do not believe that any of them are planning to leave or retire in the near term, we can that our senior managers will remain with us.
-The loss of departure of any member of our senior management team could adversely impact our distributor relations and operating results.
+Although we have entered into employment agreements with certain members of our senior management team, and do not believe that any of them are planning to leave or retire in the near term, we cannot assure you that our senior management leam ould adversely impact our distributor relations and operating results.
+If any of these executives do not remain with us, The loss or departure of any member of our senior management team could adversely impact our distributor relations and operating results.
 If any of these executives do not remain with us, our business could suffer.
 Also, the loss of key personnel, including our regional and country managers, could negatively impact our ability to implement our business strategy, and our continued success will also be dependent on our ability to retain existing, and attract additional, qualified personnel to meet our needs.
 We currently do not maintain "key person" life insurance with respect to our senior management team.